maxblee/clipivot/README.md

 and the [`csv` crate in Rust](https://github.com/BurntSushi/rust-csv), all by the same author, in a number of ways, while a number of other guides were useful toward getting me to write code in Rust.
-I've tried to document all of the guides and source code that helped me develop `csvpivot` in inline comments and docstrings within the source code.
+I've tried to document all of the guides and source code that helped me develop `clipivot` in inline comments and docstrings within the source code.

 Other CSV toolkits also helped me design this program.
 The most direct connection between these toolkits is probably the approach I've taken to